How to refill your water bottle for free

 Yes, a chilled coke can be good, and apparently, a hot drink will help lower your body temperature.
 But personally I’ll always prefer to have a nice cold water.

 But buying bottled water isn’t always cheap.
-Yes, you can pick up an own-brand 500ml bottle from supermarkets for around 50p, but you’ll be paying £1, if not more, at coffee shops and corner shops.
+Yes, you can pick up a chilled own-brand 500ml bottle from supermarkets for around 70p, but that’s way more than it would have cost a few years ago.
+And you’ll be paying way over £1 at coffee shops and corner shops.

 And it’s not good for the environment either.
 The organisation City to Sea estimates that UK households buy 480 plastic bottles a year, and only half get recycled.
 So it’s better for both your wallet and your conscious is to reuse either a “single-use” bottle, or buy a tougher one designed to be used again and again.